Windos/BurntToast/README.md

 - Event Data Improvements: Event data handling and options improved for notification actions.

+- Enable "Activation" events on all supported versions of PowerShell, including Windows PowerShell.

+- Enable "Dismissed" and "Failed" events on PowerShell 7.1+.

+- Improve support for attribution text.

 #### Libraries

 - Microsoft.Windows.SDK.NET.Ref library bumped to 10.0.22621.28.